Ezan220401/ARVR-Sonic2Sphare/README.md

 # ARVR-Sonic2Sphare
-Link: https://screeching-perfect-marmoset.glitch.me and scan the picture
+Link: https://screeching-perfect-marmoset.glitch.me and scan the picture in folder assets